Top 10 Advantages of ADHD in a High Tech Career

 6. Quick Learner.

-IF it’s something you’re interested in.
-ADD is mainly a condition of boredom; you have no trouble paying attention to something if it’s interesting.
-Most people find it difficult to do boring or repetitive things but these can often totally shut an ADDer down.
-Your rapid fire brain + highly creative mind + the ability to hyperfocus equals fast absorption of new information quickly.
-Dr Ed Hallowell, who has ADD and has written several Delivered from Distraction : Getting the Most out of Life with Attention Deficit Disorder, said he stopped teaching Psychiatry at Harvard University because the non-ADDer’s brains were just too slow and they took so long to get it.
-He got tired of being continually frustrated waiting for them to catch up to the ADD students.
+Your rapid-fire brain + highly creative mind + ability to hyperfocus equals fast absorption of new information quickly.
+Dr. Ed Hallowell, who has ADHD and has written several Delivered from Distraction: Getting the Most out of Life with Attention Deficit Disorder, said he stopped teaching Psychiatry at Harvard University because the non-ADDer’s brains were just too slow and they took so long to get it.
+He got tired of being continually frustrated waiting for them to catch up to the ADHD students.

 7. Stimulus Seeking Brain.

-A perfect match for the wired world, an under stimulated brain and an over stimulated virtual environment.
+A perfect match for the wired world, an understimulated brain and an overstimulated virtual environment.
 Being an info junkie can be a good thing.
 Well, not always:)

-8. Constantly Scanning your Environment.
+8. Constantly Scanning Your Environment.

 Allows you to notice more and find information and resource that others miss.
 Also allows you to see possible problems before they arise, and opportunities that others may not see because they have tunnel vision vs. multiplex vision.
 An ADDer invented the electronic ticket.